Esri/arcgis-runtime-samples-android/java/raster-layer-geopackage/README.md

 ## How it works

+1. A GeoPackage is created by passing the path to a `.gpkg` file stored locally on the device.
+1. Once READ permissions have been granted, the `GeoPackage` is loaded with `.loadAsync()`.
+1. A `.doneLoadingListener()` id added to the `GeoPackage` and is checked to have `LoadStatus.LOADED`.
-A GeoPackage is created by passing the path to a `.gpkg` file.
-Once the `Map` loads, `GeoPackage::load` is called.
-A signal handler is connected so that once the `GeoPackage` loads, the `RasterLayer` can be created.
-The `RasterLayer` is created by obtaining the first `Raster` in the list of `GeoPackageRasters`, and passing that `Raster` to the `RasterLayer`.
-Finally, the new layer is appended to the Map's operational layers.
+1. A `RasterLayer` is created by obtaining the first `Raster` in the list of `.getGeoPackageRasters()`, and passing that `Raster` to the `RasterLayer`.
+1. Finally, the new `RasterLayer` is added to the Map's operational layers.

 ## Features